apache/trafficcontrol/docs/source/api/cachegroups_id_unassigned_parameters.rst

 ********************************************
 ``cachegroups/{{id}}/unassigned_parameters``
 ********************************************
-Gets all the parameters NOT associated with a specific Cache Group
+Gets all the parameters NOT associated with a specific :term:`Cache Group`

 .. seealso:: :ref:`param-prof`